pfsense/docs/source/loadbalancing/inbound-load-balancing.rst

 immediately stops sending traffic to that server.
 It continues trying to connect, and when it detects it back online, it resumes sending traffic.
-If it sends a client request to a server that is down (e.g. before pfSense detects that it is down), that client request will time out.
+If it sends a client request to a server that is down (e.g. before pfSense software detects that it is down), that client request will time out.

-If all servers go down, pfSense will send traffic to servers in the the **Fall Back Pool**.
+If all servers go down, pfSense software will send traffic to servers in the the **Fall Back Pool**.
 Once a pool server is back up, it will again start to send traffic to the preferred pool server(s), but note that some traffic may still go to the **Fall Back Pool** for a short period of time, especially if **Sticky connections** is turned on.
 Because of this, if the **Fall Back Pool** is serving the same content as the pool